andrewrady/blog/content/posts/connecting-your-rails-app-to-a-database.md

   database: <%= ENV['POSTGRES_DB'] %>
 ```

 Let’s break down this file a little.
 The default is where most of the key information is at.
-I have the username and password set to postgres.
-For a real application you would want to put these into environment variables.
+I have the username and password set to postgres, but for a real application you would want to put these into environment variables.
 The host is the IP address for your database.
 The other environments have a line `<<: *default` which pulls the config options from the default section.
 If you need to change anything for these environments do so after that line.